jiggzson/nerdamer/README.md

 Every time you add an expression to nerdamer it's stored.
-To list the expressions currently in nerdamer call the expressions method and delete one use the clear method and pass in the expression you want to delete.
+To list the expressions currently in nerdamer call the 'expressions' method.
+To delete an expression use the 'clear' method and pass in the expression you want to delete.
 To clear everything pass in the string 'all'.